gabe-kai/Arcadium/docs/api/auth-api.md

 }
 ```

 **Note:** Token is added to blacklist.
-User should be redirected to home page as viewer.
+User remains on current page, and the UI automatically updates to reflect the unauthenticated state (permission-based buttons disappear).

 **Permissions:** Authenticated users